 When you have been accused of a criminal offense, you must take the time to consider the impact that a conviction will have on your future goals and freedoms.
-Many criminal charges result in stiff penalties such as jail or prison time for those who are convicted, and you cannot afford to be without the strong defense that a Richmond criminal lawyer can provide at this time in your life.
+Many criminal charges result in stiff penalties, such as jail or prison time for those who are convicted, and you cannot afford to be without the strong defense that a Richmond criminal lawyer can provide at this time in your life.

 Criminal defense is essential to keeping the criminal justice system in America balanced.
 If a defendant had no right to legal counsel and no right to raise a defense in this way, people would be convicted of crimes left and right.
-We would have to rely upon law enforcement personnel, prosecutors, and all court personnel to never make a mistake or never have a lapse in judgment.
+We would have to rely upon law enforcement personnel, prosecutors, and all court personnel never to make a mistake or have a lapse in judgment.
 That is just too much to ask from people who are, after all, only human.

 Law enforcement and the prosecuting attorney are dedicated to getting a conviction in your criminal case.
 It is critical to have a skilled criminal defense lawyer fighting for your side who knows how to present the most effective and persuasive defenses.